Jim Bedard (Varindo)

 Upasika Mitta is a member of Sakyadhita International Association of Buddhist Women.
 As a not-for-profit endeavor, she guides devotional, contemplative, and meditative practices in Buddhist and interfaith contexts in the community.

 Suzanne Senay’s childhood experiences of altered states of consciousness led her to take a course at University in Christian mysticism.
 Though not a Christian, she was fascinated by the accounts of meditation practice given by John of the Cross, Theresa of Avila, and Meister Eckhart.
 In graduate school in philosophy, she focused on questions about the nature of mind.
 Then, in the 1990’s, she was introduced to Zen meditation.
 She became more serious about practice after having a stroke and intuitively feeling that meditation would help her cope with the aftermath.
 After practicing in a number of different lineages, she dedicated herself to the Theravada Forest Tradition of Ajahn Chah when she discovered Satipañña Insight Meditation in Toronto in 2017.
-Suzanne is on the Board of Directors at SIMT and is pleased to be participating in the Leadership Training Program.
+Suzanne is on the Board of Directors at SIMT.
+She recently completed the two-year Dharma Facilitator Training course and is embarking on the Community Dharma Leader Training course.

 For as long as she can remember, Susan has been fascinated by the question of how the mind works and how we can use this understanding to lead lives that are happy, fulfilling, and free.
 Although she was raised Catholic, this curiosity motivated her to read about various spiritual traditions, and in the early 1990s to study and practice Buddhist meditation in earnest.
 This practice deepened and accelerated over time and led her to meditate regularly and attend retreats.
 At the same time, she began her studies in psychology and eventually completed her doctoral degree.
 In 2014, she was able to merge her personal experience with the benefits of meditation with her professional work as a clinical psychologist, by facilitating mindfulness groups.
-Susan is on the board of directors at SIMT and is delighted to be deepening her understanding through the Leadership Training Program.
+Susan is on the board of directors at SIMT.
+She recently completed the two-year Dharma Facilitator Training course and is embarking on the Community Dharma Leader Training course.